waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

     missingok
     notifempty
 }
 ```

-To test run this command - as root - after you have copied the file:
+To ensure that "op_logrotate" file has the correct syntax run a simple test - as root - after you have copied the file:
 ```
  # logrotate -d /etc/logrotate.d/op_logrotate
 ```